PolymerLabs/arcs/README.md

 ## Starting Arcs

-After the full build (`npm install && tools/sigh`) run: (note that `npm start` will block, so you'll have to run the second command in a new shell):
+After the full build (`tools/install && tools/sigh`) run: (note that `npm start` will block, so you'll have to run the second command in a new shell):

 ```
 $ npm start